 Computer Science is the subject that takes you into the future.
 In an age where computing power has doubled every seven years, we are keen to make sure the students are computer literate for their future.

 Students have access to the latest computing software and hardware in order to be given the chance to explore many aspects of IT from Microsoft Office skills to web design and programming.

-The department has two fully equipped suites that are used for the teaching of ICT and Computing, as well as being used by other departments to support their subjects – e.g. Mathematics for graphical work, languages for vocabulary exercises and Geography for Google Earth.
+The department has two fully equipped suites that are used for the teaching of Computer Science, as well as being used by other departments to support their subjects – e.g. Mathematics for graphical work, languages for vocabulary exercises and Geography for Google Earth.

 Students study Computer Science from Year 7 through to Year 13.
-They are able to take a GCSE full course in the subject, as well as AS/A2.
+They are able to take a GCSE full course in the subject, as well as A levels.

 Students are equipped with a full range of digital literacy skills, in addition to being taught how to use various multimedia applications including sound editing, web design and game making software.
 They also gain computer programming skills which they use in the development of their own computer games and websites.